 There are many possible scenarios to which a US&R Task Force or a number of Task Forces could respond.
-However, our Operating System Description envisions that, during initial setup, a decision needs to be made as to the most appropriate deployment of TF Structure Recon and Search components.
+However, our Operating System Description envisions that, during initial setup, a decision needs to be made as to the most appropriate deployment of TF Assessment and Search components.
 Some initial questions that need to be answered are:

-Is Recon/Rapid Triage needed or have others established initial priorities?

-- Will Task Force deploy the Recon Team(s) in order to pre-prioritize the structure? - What sort of Search Team configuration will be used?
-(Detection Team(s), Location Team(s))
+- Is Rapid Structure Triage needed or have others established initial priorities? - How many building have been assigned to the TF, and does Assessment and Search need to be carried out at one or more locations? - Will the Task Force need to deploy Team(s) in order to pre-prioritize the structures? - What sort of Search Team configuration will be used?
+(Detection Team(s), Location Team(s)) - How remote are the buildings assigned to TF?